JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 1. A running TTN node connected to the TTN network
 2. Azure account [create here](https://azure.microsoft.com/en-us/free/) _([Azure passes](https://www.microsoftazurepass.com/howto) will be present for those who have no Azure account (please check your email for final confirmation))_
-3. An Azure IoT Hub (created in the previous workshop)
+3. The Azure IoT Hub (created in the previous chapter)
-4. A running Device Explorer connected to the IoT Hub, showing the telemetry coming in (created in the previous workshop)
+4. A running Device Explorer connected to the IoT Hub, showing the telemetry coming in (created in the previous chapter)

 ## Filter data in Stream Analytics and stream to event hub